 Global Seed Conservation Challenge Awards

-Prizes were awarded at BGCI's 6th Global Botanic Garden Congress to gardens that excel in seed banking
+Prizes will be awarded at BGCI’s next Global Botanic Garden Congress to gardens that excel in seed banking.

 There are five prize categories: